ialbluwi/11102-f25/lesson-plans/oct16.md

 Here is one way to motivate why we need to **define** new functions.
 Ask them:
-> _Imagine if `print()` did not exist, and that every time you wanted to print something to the screen, you had write from scratch all the complicated and long code that does the printing.
+> _Imagine if `print()` did not exist, and that every time you wanted to print something to the screen, you had to write from scratch all the complicated and long code that does the printing.
 Would that be convenient?_.

 Luckily, we only need to call the function.
 This saves time, makes our code shorter and more readable, and reduces the possibilities of making mistakes.

 ## Suggested Teaching method

-Use the pyhton terminal (`REPL`) for showing built-in functions and then move to writing code in files when you discuss how to define a function.
-You can keep GitHub Copliot on to speed up writing the functions if you wish.
+Use the Python terminal (`REPL`) for showing built-in functions and then move to writing code in files when you discuss how to define a function.
+You can keep GitHub Copilot on to speed up writing the functions if you wish.